Manufacturing industry an employer submit 1 H-1B petition across Northern Tier News publication area in 2024

 Judy W. Chang, Commissioner of Federal Energy Regulatory Commission (FERC)

-Lowest E15 gas price in Tioga County hits $2.79 for week ending Feb.
+Lowest price for regular gas in Tioga County at $3.85 in week ending Mar.
 28